 A tipped ear indicates that the cat has already been sterilized and vaccinated, so you can simply leave that cat alone.
 Ear-tipped cats that are surrendered will be returned to the community.

-Does AHS actively trap, neuter, and return community cats?
+Does Animal Humane Society actively trap, neuter, and return community cats?

 What if I have more questions?